 Are strawberries seemingly available all year round now or is this just me?
 It seems for months now strawberries have been in season.
 The supermarkets are selling them at super low prices (which I always feel for the farmers) but great for us because there are yummy recipes to make such as this sweet strawberry slice.

 Strawberries only have a 2-3 day shelf life and quite often there are bruised ones hiding in your punnet.
 Stewing them up and serving as a jam or baking addition is the perfect answer…even though this slice only lasts approx 20 hours in my house before it ‘s all gone.

 This super low FRUCTOSE berry slice is high fibre, nutrient-rich and packed with antioxidants.
-Other benefits of include promoting eye health, moping up free radicals, an anti-inflammatory, lowering blood pressure and even fighting wrinkles.
-Teeth whitening is even on their resume with malic acid, acting as an astringent to remove surface discoloration.
+Other benefits of include promoting eye health, mopping up free radicals, an anti-inflammatory, lowering blood pressure and even fighting wrinkles.
+Teeth whitening is even on their resume with malic acid, acting as an astringent to remove surface discolouration.